yavorysynka/zotero-better-bibtex/Configuration.md

 You can edit most BBT preferences through the Preferences window.
 However, the preferences window does not include all of the different ways you can customize BBT.
-To view the the full list of BBT's preferences, including many hidden preferences, type `about:config' into the Firefox location bar and enter `better-bibtex` into the Filter field at the top of the list that comes up.
+To view the the full list of BBT's preferences, including many hidden preferences, type `about:config` into the Firefox location bar and enter `better-bibtex` into the Filter field at the top of the list that comes up.
 In Zotero Standalone you can access `about:config` from the Advanced pane of the preferences.
 You can change all preferences here but I strongly recommend